MoniPar/reclaimed-treasures/README.md

 </details>

 The shaded tables are the custom models created for this project.
 These include the Review Model stored in the Review App and the Contact Model stored in the Contact App as mentioned above.
+The Product Model was customised to include extra features (please read on for more information).

 The Review Model has a one-to-many relationship with the Product Model and a Many-to-One relationship with User.
 It stores the rating for each product, the comments and submission dates of reviews made by registered users.
 This gives registered users C.R.U.D. functionality to add, update and delete their reviews.
 It was decided to have it set so that only one review on each product is submitted by the user.
 At the moment, any registered user can submit a review on products even if they haven't yet purchased them.
 This was done on purpose, in order for Vera to gauge user interest on specific products in her collection.
 In the future, it would be best to have a check before the review is published to make sure that this feature is not misused.